 Our latest study provides key industry insights, including the fact that if all cardiovascular providers performed at the level of this year's winners (when compared to a peer group):

-- Nearly 8,000 additional lives could be saved
+- More than 9,000 additional lives could be saved

-- Nearly 3,500 more heart patients could be complication-free
+- Over 6,000 more heart patients could be complication-free

 We based this analysis on Medicare patients; if the same standards were applied to all inpatients, the impact would be even greater.

-- Higher 30-day survival rates for acute myocardial infarction (AMI) and heart failure (HF) patients (0.6 to 0.7 percentage points higher)
+- Higher 30-day survival rates for acute myocardial infarction (AMI) and heart failure (HF), and coronary artery bypass grafting (CABG) patients (0.5 to 1.1 percentage points higher)

-- Lower readmissions rates for AMI and HF patients (1.05 percentage points lower)
+- Lower readmission rates for AMI, HF, and CABG patients (0.5 to 1.2 percentage points lower)